JohnBinford/AppleWood-Pointe/readme.md

 - The group met on 4-25-2023 to discuss the shop.
   -  13 Craftsmen out of the 20 known to be interested in the shop attended.
   -  The shop website was reviewed as a foundation for various discussions.
-  -  Until this meeting, organizers have concentrated on settling the disposition of large electric shop tools.
+  -  Until this meeting, organizers had concentrated on settling the disposition of large electric shop tools.
      -  Letting potential donors know what will be needed and what they might need to otherwise dispose of was the group's primary job.
      -  Eric S. produced some lists with pictures of large shp tools the still needed some type of decision.
         - After a constructive discussion, the group unanimously agreed to stand with the recommendation of the Gang of Four - (Busybodies that have been working on shop issues since 2021).